PROTECT your children

 What causes lead poisoning?

 Lead-based paint was used in many homes built before 1978.
 The older the home, the more likely that windows, cupboards, doors, porches, and outdoor surfaces have lead-based paint.
+As that paint ages, is damaged or worn, it releases lead paint chips and dust containing lead.

 How can I tell if my child has been exposed to lead?